pvlib/pvlib-python/paper/paper.md

 # Statement of need

-PV performance models are used throughout the field of solar phovoltaics.
+PV performance models are used throughout the field of photovoltaics.
 The rapid increase in scale, technological diversity, and sophistication of the global solar energy industry demands correspondingly more capable models.
 Per the United States Department of Energy,